Who dat?: Recorded versions

-The 1966 single "Please Forget Her"/"Who Dat?" by The Jury, from Winnipeg, Manitoba, is pure coïncidence and completely unrelated.
+The 1966 single "Please Forget Her"/"Who Dat?" by The Jury, from Winnipeg, Manitoba, is pure coincidence and completely unrelated.

 In hip hop

 In 2008, New Orleans based artist Lil Wayne referenced the chant in his hit single "A Milli" where he raps Who dat say dey gonna beat Lil Wayne even though he is a Green Bay Packers fan.

 In 2009, New Orleans based artist K. Gates recorded "Black and Gold (Who Dat)" based on Ying Yang Twins' "Halftime (Get Crunk)".

 "Who dat" is also used in the song "Holla Back" by New Orleans-based rapper Juvenile: "They want a pimp to give them some money, but I don't do that.
 But baby I'm a Saints fan that's why I say who dat."

 "Who Dat" is the name of the 8th single from 2008 The Recession by Young Jeezy.
 They say who dat?

 JT Money has a 1999 single called "Who Dat".
 The song was a hit, but was likely not intended to have any relation to the Saints or Vaudeville.

 In 2009, New Orleans rapper Birdman chants a "Who Dat". in the Single Wasted(Remix) by Gucci Mane featuring Birdman, Jadakiss and Lil Wayne.

 In 2010, rapper J. Cole recorded a song called "Who Dat".

 In 2010, New Orleans native, Ashley Forrestier released "Who Dat (Going to the Super Bowl)" celebrating the New Orleans Saints 31-28 Overtime Win over the Minnesota Vikings in the 2009-10 NFC Championship Game.

 In 2012, Bay Area based rapper G-Eazy, in collaboration with artists Mod Sun and Meta, released the song "Rappin' A$$ Rappers" in which G-Eazy raps "livin' in New Orleans where dem people holla 'Who Dat'".
 He also refers to the chant in his 2019 song "Throw Fits" with London on da Track, where he raps, "In the Bay, we say, "Yee," in New Orleans, they say, "Who Dat?"

 Australian hip-hop artist Iggy Azalea has employed the refrain in several songs, including "Fancy" and "Leave It", drawing criticism from some who perceive an appropriation of Southern Black culture.